 Not incorporated in the original 1956 Interstate Highway plans, the eastern Interstate 88 was established in 1967.1 The New York Legislature authorized the highway in 1968, with major construction underway between 1974 and 1980 at a cost of $500 million.2 The freeway replaced New York 7 between the Southern Tier and Schenectady.

 The last portion built was the 1.5-mile segment between Interstate 81 and Chenango Bridge.
 Included on this section is the 2,650-foot long bridge across the Chenango River.
 Work on the $20.3-million link ran from 1987 to January 1, 1989.1 The freeway was named the Warren M. Anderson Expressway in 1989, after the former state Senate majority leader and proponent of the I-88 corridor.3

 An eastern extension between Schenectady to Albany was approved by AASHTO on June 23, 1969, but never signed.
 A second plan to lengthen I-88 arose in 1999 when the Thruway Authority, NYSDOT and the FHWA proposed renumbering the free portion of I-90 between the Thruway Mainline and the Berkshire Spur as I-88 while shifting Interstate 90 entirely on the toll road system.
 This was also never implemented.4

-An Interstate 88 end shield is posted at both termini.
-This looks at the westbound version posted on the southbound on-ramp to Interstate 81.
+An Interstate 88 end shield stands along the southbound on-ramp to Interstate 81.
 Photo taken 05/11/05.